 Mr. Rhodes has spent over 36 years building his business while establishing and developing relationships in the residential building and commercial construction industry.
 Mr. Rhodes' experience in the site-built construction business and his career as a framing contractor and an entrepreneur, provides our Board and management with meaningful insight into this market and its prospects.
-His creative and strategic-thinking skills have enabled him to branch out into other ventures, including real estate, hotel development, and insurance.
+His creative and strategicthinking skills have enabled him to branch out into other ventures, including real estate, hotel development, and insurance.
 These experiences provide a unique benefit to his service on our Board.

 Brian C. Walker (58) joined the private equity firm of Huron Capital in January 2019 as Partner-Strategic Leadership.
 He retired as Director, President and Chief Executive Officer of Herman Miller, Inc. of Zeeland, MI on August 31, 2018, and previously served as its chief operating officer and chief financial officer.
 Mr. Walker is a Certified Public Accountant and serves as the lead director and chairs the Compensation Committee of Briggs & Stratton Corporation.
 He also serves on the board of directors of Cooper Tire and Rubber Co. and Gentex Corporation.
 He served on the board of the Federal Reserve Bank of Chicago-Detroit Branch from 2009 to 2012.
+Director since 2012 Chairman of Personnel and Compensation Committee Member of Audit Committee

+Director since 2015 Chairman of Audit Committee

+Director since 2011

-Director since 2015 Chairman of Audit Committee Mr. Walker is a financial expert, as defined by the SEC.
+Mr. Walker is a financial expert, as defined by the SEC.
 His experience as the CEO of a large public company as well as his experience and expertise in finance, international business, executive compensation, and strategic development are valuable to our Company.
 As a result, he has made valuable contributions to Board discussions concerning the Company's strategy and operations, and his education, expertise, and experience in accounting and compensation matters provide a unique benefit as a member of our Board.